 If the victim of wrongful death dies after bringing a personal injury suit against the other party, that suit shall be dropped in favor of the wrongful death suit pursued by the individual’s estate and survivors.
 Damages will then be dependent on eligibility with regards to causation and the relationship of any survivor to the decedent.
 If you have lost a loved one in an automobile accident caused by another driver’s negligent actions, a Broward County personal injury attorney will be able to guide you through the various definitions and processes accounted for in the Florida Wrongful Death Act.

-Eligible Parties for Broward County Wrongful Death Suit
+Who Can Recover Damages in a Broward County Wrongful Death Suit

 The Florida Wrongful Death Statute is very specific when it comes to defining the entities that are eligible to recover damages from a wrongful death incident and to what extent.
 A minor child under 25 years of age, for instance, may recover more damages than an independent adult child depending on the wrongful death case.
 The statute is meant to be remedial for wrongful death survivors, so it may be possible to prove exceptional damages or special survivorship under the statute.
 However, the specific survivors accounted for in the statute are:

 - Blood relatives

 - Child born out of wedlock of a mother

 - Child born out of wedlock of a father if he has recognized responsibility